-Once you are done cutting the panels all you need to do is then apply it.
+Once you are done cutting the panels all you need to do is apply it.
 This is where most people do it wrong.
 Because they use glue to stick it up the wall.
 Now, yes you do need something to stick the panels on the wall.
 But glue is not the ideal option.
 What you can do is use foam tack.
-Foam tack is a made specially to be used on foam products and sound deadening materials.
+Foam tack is made specially to be used on foam products and sound deadening materials.
 Make sure that you don’t use too much foam tack.
 Because then you will just end up making it soggy.
 Also, make sure to give the glue some time to dry out.
 You can get the WOODLAND SCENICS ST1444 Foam Tack Glue 12 oz WOOU1444.
 It comes in a pretty huge bottle and will surely be more than enough.
-This is one of the best way to soundproof existing walls.
+This is one of the best ways to soundproof existing walls.

 Using Vinyl Wraps:

 To fully soundproof a wall you would need to make sure that there is some sort of barrier that is absorbing all the sound.
 And if using acoustic foam panels is not your thing then you can use vinyl wraps instead.
 Putting vinyl wraps on your wall will add a lot of mass and prevent them from vibrating in response to sound energy.
 Something like the TMS Mass Loaded Vinyl Barrier from Trademark Soundproofing will come of great help here.
 Even though it may not seem like it.
 But these wraps are very thick and dense.
 Giving them the capability to block all sorts of noise.
 And if you think to install acoustic foams was easy then putting on vinyl wraps will be a walk in the park for you.

 DIY It Out: